fe-data/fe-docs/docs/usage/personalise.rst

            :target: ../_static/images/usage/Pers-page-edit-2.png
            :alt: Personalised ticket saved

-You can of course personalise shared tickets yourself, but once you have done so, the recipient of the shared ticket will see the data if they try to personalise it.
+You can, of course, personalize shared tickets yourself.
+However, once you’ve done so, anyone who receives the shared ticket will see the data if they try to personalize it.
-Conversely, if the other person has personalised one or more tickets and you try to personalise it, it will also warn that the ticket has already been personalised.
-The data will be displayed and you will not be able to edit it.
+Conversely, if another person has already personalized a ticket and you attempt to personalize it, you’ll receive a warning that the ticket has already been personalized.
+The existing data will be displayed, and you won’t be able to edit it.

-Once all tickets have been personalised the QR codes become visible.
+Once all tickets have been personalized, the QR codes become visible.

 Download tickets
 ^^^^^^^^^^^^^^^^